 Finally, the comforting heat of a sauna allows the muscles to relax.
 This will help relieve the stiffness and soreness we often feel after a weights session.
 The heat relaxes the muscles and relieves tension.

 The best way to use a sauna for recovery after a workout is to keep the session short and stay properly hydrated.
 So, how long should you sauna after a workout?
-The answer is – on the shorter end of whatever you are used to.
+The best approach is to aim for a session that is a little shorter than you are used to.

 You have just finished a workout, so the body is already under stress.
 While you want to benefit from all the good points of taking a sauna post-workout, you don’t want to stay in so long that you place the body under too much stress.

 If you are used to taking saunas you should aim for 15-20 minutes.
-A general rule would be to shave about 5 minutes off the length of your regular sauna session.
+A general rule of thumb is to shave about 5 minutes off the length of your regular sauna session.

 Those who are not used to saunas need to be careful not to overdo it.
 Start with a very short sauna session.
 Five minutes is a good starting point.
 And as you become more comfortable in the sauna you can gradually work this up to the 15-minute mark.